UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 ## Download ROS Packages

 Once ROS is installed, you'll need to change the directory to catkin_ws/src.
-It is where all the ROS package will be instaled.
+It is where all the ROS package will be installed.

 ```bash
 cd catkin_ws/src